 Thank you for your interest in Menlo Innovations

-Our needs for additional team members flex with our project load, so at any given time we may be looking to expand our team.
-If you submit your resume and/or contact information to firstname.lastname@example.org, we will keep it on file and send you an invitation when our next Extreme Interview event is scheduled.
-The timing of these interviews is largely dependent on successfully establishing new contracts with additional clients (or in combination with existing clients expanding their contracts).
+We are not hiring at this time; however, our needs for additional team members flex with our project load, so at any given time we may be looking to expand our team.
+If you submit your resume and/or contact information to email@example.com, we will keep it on file and send you an invitation when our next Extreme Interview event is scheduled.

 You can follow us on social media for Extreme Interview alerts.

 High-Tech Anthropologists® skills include the ability to discover end user goals and tie them to business objectives.
 As our projects evolve, it is important for HTAs to be able to see the big picture while working on the finer details.
 They must have the ability to deal with ambiguity and abstraction.
 HTAs must be able to apply the gathered requirements to hand-sketched design mock-ups for testing and demonstrate a willingness to make mistakes and adjust accordingly.
 Essential skills: curiosity and empathy.